 [Please note that the discussion is only to be completed in Stage 2 following data collection]

+[Following on Dr./Prof. Quentin Andre’s comment, we will discuss the importance of conducting further direct and conceptual replications, with further adjustments, different contexts, and testing of potential moderating factors.]

 Conclusion

-[Please note that the discussion is only to be completed in Stage 2 following data collection]
+[Please note that the conclusion section will only be completed in Stage 2 following data collection]

 References